 The process overall overcomes many of the issues with existing processes with regards to collective recycling of numerous LIB chemistries, recovery of graphite, Li and electrolytes.
-The use of scCO2 post grinding differs from the approach of OnTo technologies which aim to render cells safe for grinding with scCO2, whereas this process shreds discharged batteries under an inert atmosphere as a first stage of treatment in which evaporated electrolyte is collected by condensation, electrolyte remaining deeply incorporated within the shredded material may then be treated with scCO2 and co-solvents to recover all remaining electrolyte.
+The use of scCO2 post grinding differs from the approach of OnTo technologies which aim to render cells safe for grinding with scCO2, whereas this process shreds discharged batteries under an inert atmosphere as a first stage of treatment in which evaporated electrolyte is collected by condensation, electrolyte remaining deeply incorporated within the shredded material may then be treated with scCO2 and cosolvents to recover all remaining electrolyte components including the Li salts (e.g. LiPF6) which are the most valuable component of the electrolyte.
 Thermal drying would be a more conventional treatment with capture of solvent by condensation, however this fails to extract the Li salts which are subsequently lost in processing, an issue which is avoided via the scCO2 extraction route.